Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 Gesenius Lexicon defines this Hebrew word "banah" as: "to build a house, temple, city walls, defenses, altar, and or family."
 This word is also a female word.

 The description of Eve's construction supports this premise.

 And the Lord God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs (tsela), and closed up the flesh in its place.
 Then the rib (tsela) which the Lord God had taken from man He made into a woman, and He brought her to the man.

 — Genesis 2:21-22

-The Hebrew word "tsela" that is translated "rib" in the verse above can also be translated "side", "chamber" or "plank" and it receives a total of 41 mentions in Scripture.
-Two of those mentions are in reference to the building of Eve, 8 in the building of the Wilderness Tabernacle, 7 in the construction of Solomon's temple, and 11 of in Ezekiel's temple.
-This brings us to 38 of the 41 mentions of this word connected to the building of Eve, the Wilderness Tabernacle, Solomon's Temple, and Ezekiel's Temple.
+The Hebrew word "tsela" translated "rib," in the above verse, can also be translated "side," "chamber" or "plank" and it receives a total of 41 mentions in Scripture.
+Two of those mentions are about the building of Eve, 8 in the building of the Wilderness Tabernacle, 7 in the construction of Solomon's temple, and 11 in Ezekiel's temple.
+This count brings us to 38 of the 41 mentions of this word connected to the building of Eve, the Wilderness Tabernacle, Solomon's Temple, and Ezekiel's Temple.

-It is interesting in the case of Ezekiel's temple that "tsela" was translated as "chamber" which is reminiscent of cell structure.
+In the case of Ezekiel's temple, it is intriguing that "tsela" was translated as "chamber," which is reminiscent of cell structure.
 A cell is the smallest unit containing the properties of life.
-It has a tri-part design, like the temple, consisting of plasma, cytoplasm and a nucleus.
+It has a tri-part design, like the temple, consisting of plasma, cytoplasm, and a nucleus.
 The nucleus is where the genetic material is contained.
 Is this what God is describing when He builds Eve?
 Genetic material is known as "the building blocks of life" Adam interestingly names Eve with this possible connection in mind.